Comment on page

 Batch offers the ability to tee any events produced within a Kafka cluster up to a remote collector that can optionally analyze those events and map them to a configured schema.
 These events can then be queried and replayed at target destinations.

-- 2.Copy the connector JAR file to the
+1. Download the connector JAR file from the official releases

 Kafka Connect offers two modes of operation: distributed and standalone.
 These modes each have their own configuration values that can be passed along with the specific values needed by the connected.
 See: https://docs.confluent.io/current/connect/userguide.html#running-workers